markjprice/cs12dotnet8/docs/ch07-source-generators.md

 ```

 3. Build the `Packt.SourceGeneration` project to restore packages.
-4. Rename `Class1.cs` to `ConfigureConsoleSourceGenerator.cs`.
+4. Rename `Class1.cs` to `ProgramSourceGenerator.cs`.
-5. In `ConfigureConsoleSourceGenerator.cs`, define a class that implements `ISourceGenerator` and is decorated with the `[Generator]` attribute, as shown in the following code:
+5. In `ProgramSourceGenerator.cs`, define a class that implements `ISourceGenerator` and is decorated with the `[Generator]` attribute, as shown in the following code:
 ```cs
 // To use [Generator], ISourceGenerator, and so on. using Microsoft.CodeAnalysis;